keplersystems/kepler-ai-sdk/README.md

 ### Peer Dependencies

-You'll also need the official provider SDKs:
+You'll also need the official provider SDKs for the providers you want to use:

 ```bash
 # For OpenAI